Commuters use the P+R sites, visitors the car parks, and there is street parking for short visits.

-- If you park in a general disabled parking space and the sign gives the maximum permitted parking time, use your disabled parking badge and your parking disc.
-If there is no sign with a time limit, you don’t have to use a parking disc.
+- If you park in a disabled parking space and the sign gives the maximum permitted parking time, use your disabled parking badge and your parking disc.
+If there is no sign with a permitted parking time, you don’t have to use the parking disc.

 - If you park in a normal parking space in a blue zone, use your disabled parking badge and your parking disc.
 Outside the blue zone you do not have to use the parking disc.